0x1args/HauteCouture/src/Shared/CQS/Base/README.md

     .UseAllBehaviors());
 ```

 Calling `AddCqs` always registers MediatR itself (AddMediatR) and scans the specified assembly for CQS handlers.
-The `UseX()` calls only set flags on `CqsOptions` — the actual `IPipelineBehavior<,>` registration for each one happens inside `AddCqs` in a fixed order, and each behavior can also be registered independently:
+The `UseX()` calls only set flags on `CqsOptions`, the actual `IPipelineBehavior<,>` registration for each one happens inside `AddCqs` in a fixed order, and each behavior can also be registered independently:

 ```csharp
 services